foundriesio/docs/source/porting-guide/pg-spl-uboot-env.rst

 .. _ref-pg-uboot-env:

-U-Boot environment and boot script
+U-Boot Environment and Boot Script
 ==================================

 The last step to configure U-Boot in LmP is to provide the boot environment (for ``lmp-base``) and the boot command.
-The user can start by using the reference board support and adjusting the files according to the target board.
+You can start by using the reference board support, adjusting the files accordingly for the target board.

-For the ``lmp-base`` distro, provide the boot environment input file (``uEnv.txt.in``), which sets the needed variables for booting:
+For the ``lmp-base`` distro, provide the boot environment input file ``uEnv.txt.in``, which sets the needed variables for booting:

 ``u-boot-base-scr/imx8mmevk/uEnv.txt.in``: